Dhuldhoyavarun/smart-door-authentication-system/README.md

 + The Rekognition service outputs lead to two scenarios:
   + For every known face detected by Rekognition, a lambda function is triggered which sends an SMS to the recognised person's phone number containing an OTP that is used to open the virtual door.
-  + For evry unknown face detected, an Email is sent to the administrator containing a photo of the visitor and a link to the approval form(WP1).
+  + For every unknown face detected, an Email is sent to the administrator containing a photo of the visitor and a link to the approval form(WP1).
 The details entered in the approval form are used to create a new record in DB2 with the FaceId indexed by the Rekognition service.
 An OTP is sent to new visitor with a set expiration time of 5 minutes.